w3c/wai-curricula/content/designer/navigation.md

 * Present different types of navigation menus, such as static, fly-out, and mega menus.
 Explain conventions for accessible navigation menus, such as clear and consistent styling to convey menu behaviors and states.
 Introduce patterns for mouse, keyboard, and touch interaction with navigation menus.
 * Demonstrate navigation menu interaction using different input devices, such as keyboard, mouse, touch, and voice.
 For example, activating a menu option by tapping, pressing the Enter key, and mouse clicking.
 Explain that defining the interactions is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.
 * Show examples of navigation menus and menu items large text.
-Explain that, when used in smaller viewports and with different screen configurations, these text needs to wrap so that it is perceived in its entirety.
+Explain that this text needs to adapt to different viewports and screen configurations, for example wrap so that it is perceived in its entirety.
 Explain that different languages may have different word sizes, so designers need to consider provisions for different word lengths.
 * Show examples of different menu and submenu item states, such as hover, focus, current, active, and visited.
 Emphasize that the states of these menu items need to be communicated using visual cues as well as semantics.
 Explain that providing the visual cues is a designers' responsibility, whereas providing the underlying code is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic